TheTNB/panel/README_EN.md

 ## Advantages

 1. **Extremely low usage:** Deploying the panel + LNMP environment under Debian 12, the memory usage is less than 500 MB, far ahead of other panels using containerization.
+2. **Low destructiveness:** The design concept of the panel is to minimize the additional modifications to the system.
+Among similar panels, we have made the least modifications to the system.
+3. **Follow the times:** All components of the panel are at the forefront of the times, updated quickly, powerful functions, and guaranteed security.
-2. **Efficient operation and maintenance:** The panel UI interface is simple and easy to operate, and you can quickly deploy various environments and adjust application settings without complicated configuration.
+4. **Efficient operation and maintenance:** The panel UI interface is simple and easy to operate, and you can quickly deploy various environments and adjust application settings without complicated configuration.
-3. **Offline operation:** The panel can run without relying on any external services.
+5. **Offline operation:** The panel can run without relying on any external services.
 You can even stop the panel process after deployment is complete, and it will not affect the deployed services.
-4. **Tested by time:** We have been using it in production environment since 2022, and it has been running stably for 1 year without any accidents.
+6. **Tested by time:** We have been using it in production environment since 2022, and it has been running stably for 1 year without any accidents.
-5. **Open source and open:** The panel is open source, you can freely modify and audit the panel source code, and the security is guaranteed.
+7. **Open source and open:** The panel is open source, you can freely modify and audit the panel source code, and the security is guaranteed.

 ## UI Screenshots